-- 2. In MegAlign Pro, set the default application for opening saved trees using the File > Send Tree To menu command. - 3.
+- 1. Outside MegAlign Pro, download the desired tree viewer and install it on your computer.
+One compatible viewer is Archaeopteryx (Win only). - 2.
+In MegAlign Pro, set the default application for opening saved trees using the File > Send Tree To menu command. - 3.
 Perform an alignment. - 4.
 Export the tree using File > Send Tree to (Tree Viewer).
 If you have chosen a compatible tree viewer, this command launches the viewer with the active MegAlign Pro project tree open.
 If a tree viewer has not yet been specified, you will receive the following message:

-Click OK to launch the application preferences dialog, where you can indicate the viewer location.
+Click OK to launch the Application preferences dialog, where you can indicate the viewer location.